Our services are based on two hospital sites and several locations within the community in south east London.

 The car park is open 24 hours a day.
 Charges are:

 - £3 per hour (or part thereof).

 if you're a disabled patient attending an appointment, you'll be given free parking in the main car park upon production of your blue badge (registered in your name) along with your appointment card/letter.

-Please take your blue disabled badge, white entry ticket to the car park and appointment letter/card to the Knowledge and Information Centre (KIC) which is located on the ground floor of St Thomas', North Wing.
+Please take your blue disabled badge (leaving the clock on display if parked in a disable bay), white entry ticket to the car park and appointment letter/card to the Knowledge and Information Centre (KIC) which is located on the ground floor of St Thomas', North Wing.